 The Outpatient Medical Coding program fee is an all-inclusive fee which covers everything a student needs to successfully complete our program.
 Our program fee covers:

 - Course fees.

-The Outpatient Certified Professional Coding (CPC) training program is a comprehensive program for individuals looking to launch themselves into an exciting career as an outpatient medical coder.
+The Outpatient Medical Coding training program is a comprehensive program for individuals looking to launch themselves into an exciting career as an outpatient medical coder.
 This program provides the basic knowledge needed to become “competent,” certified and employable.